lyticus/documentation/docs/tracker/setup.md

 ## Initialization

-Before you can start sending events, you need to create a `lyticus` instance (JavaScript object).
+Before you can start sending events, you need to create a `lyticus` instance.

 It is through this `lyticus` instance that you will initiate all tracking.